AndersDeath/diary2/000-current.md

 # 15 August - Tuesday - Yerevan - 320 day of immigration

 So guys. this day was again crazy.
 There is no balance yet.
 Today I got papers in Ineco.
 I need them for getting a visa.
 I also visited dentist.
 She started saving tooth.
 Also I was programming for whole day and tried to do maximum number of task.
 Also I had a strange talk with Autohaus.
 That people were strange I didn't get their questions and other things.
 It was stupid.
 I am again extremely tiered.
 It looks I will never peace.
+This immigration stuff is very hard.